4

 1

 • Isn't finding and catching typos an important part of troubleshooting?
 Surely SF can help by pointing out where and how to most efficiently look for typos and other "simple" configuration mistakes.
-Apr 15, 2016 at 18:56
+Commented Apr 15, 2016 at 18:56

 3 Answers 3